 In 2013, Logano left JoeGibbsRacing and signed with Team Penske to drive #22 Ford.
 That proved to be a good move, as Joey progressed towards the top of the standings.
 He scored a win at Michigan, and his form was rising in the second half of the season, bringing him to the 8th place in the final standings.

 Logano established himself as one of the top NASCAR drivers

 After he'd become more experienced, Logano continued to profit from his talent.
 The season 2014 was great, with five wins and fourth place in the Cup Series standings.

 At one point of the season, Logano was at the 2nd position, only a point behind the championship leader and his teammate Brad Keselowski.
 For his fine form, Logano was rewarded with a new lucrative and long-term contract with Team Penske.

 Daytona 500 victory in 2015, championship runner-up in 2016

 The following year wasn't as good as 2014, considering the final position.
 Joey was 6th in the championship but made a new personal best in number of wins.
 He scored six victories in 2015, managing to record three consecutive wins late in the season, at Charlotte, Kansas and Talladega.
 The most precious was a victory at Daytona 500.

 The start of 2016 was marked by Logano's unstable form, but for the first time in his career, he managed to score a Sprint Cup All-Star Race triumph.
 In the championship, he won three times and finished second in the points, losing a title to Jimmie Johnson.

-In 2017, the #2 Ford was in the Victory Lane just once, at Richmond Raceway, and Logano finished just 17th in the points.
-In 2018, he continues to drive for Team Penske and reached the peak in November at Homestead-Miami Speedway, winning the final race of the season and taking the NASCAR Cup Series title.
+In 2017, the #2 Ford Fusion was in the Victory Lane just once, at Richmond Raceway, and Logano finished just 17th in the points.
+In 2018, he continued to drive for Team Penske and reached the peak in November at Homestead-Miami Speedway, winning the final race of the season and taking the NASCAR Cup Series title.